Galapagos

 Photo by Charlie Vogt

-Day 5.
 Depart Lodge.
 Leaving early in the morning, we arrive late morning in Coca, transfer to a vehicle which will take us birding the rest of the day along the lower Loreto road, looking for Blackish Rail and open country species such as Pearl Kite, White-eared Jacamar, Red-breasted Blackbird, among many others.
 Further on we head up into the foothills with a view over Amazonia.
 The Foothill zone was one of the late Ted Parker's and Paul Coopman's favorite areas to bird.
 We arrive at the new Wildsumaco lodge for late afternoon birding, dinner and overnight.

 Day 6.
 Wildsumaco Lodge

-Wildsumaco Lodge protects over 500 acres of subtropical rainforest and 360 bird species (the list is growing rapidly).
+Wildsumaco Lodge located at 1500m, protects over 500 acres of subtropical rainforest and 400 bird species (the list is growing rapidly).
 It is nestled at the base of Sumaco volcano which rises above the Amazon basin.
 Here in the eastern foothills we find one of the highest diversities of bird species in the world.
 Some of the species we might see today include Black Hawk-Eagle, Gray-rumped Swift, Collared Trogon, Spot-breasted Woodpecker, Lafresnaye's Piculet.
 Regional specialties we will seek include, Striolated Puffbird, Chestnut-tipped Toucanet, Equatorial Graytail, Black-billed Treehunter, Lined Antshrike, Blackish Antbird, Short-tailed Antthrush and several species of flycatchers, for example Black-and-white Tody-Tyrant, Cliff Flycatcher and Yellow-cheeked Becard.
-Three beautiful cotingas are possible namely Scarlet-breasted and Fiery-throated Fruiteater as well as Amazonian Umbrellabird.
-Other appealing species include Blue-rumped Manakin, Musician Wren, Golden-eyed Flowerpiercer and several flashy tanagers including the spectacular Paradise as well as Yellow-throated and Orange-eared Tanager.
-Hummingbird feeders usually yield Many-spotted & Violet-headed Hummingbird, Ecuadorian Piedtail, Golden-tailed Sapphire, Napo Sabrewing, Grey-chinned Hermit, Fork-tailed Woodnymph, as well as Green & Sparkling Violetear.

 At night we shall try for Tropical, Rufescent & Foothill Screech-Owl and the local Band-bellied Owl.
 Blackish Nightjar is also possible.
 Dinner and overnight at Wildsumaco Lodge.

 Day 7.
-Wildsumaco to Orchids Paradise.
+Wildsumaco

-In the morning we will continue looking for more foothill specialties such as Rufous-naped Greenlet, the recently described Foothill Elaenia, Yellow-breasted Antwren and Gray -mantled Wren (which often accompanies mixed species flocks high in the canopy) Streaked Xenops, Red-billed & Ecuadorian Tyrranulet, Lemon-browed Flycatcher and the rare White-fronted Tyrranulet.
-Sometimes a Black Hawk-Eagle soars high above the forest, loud flocks of Military Macaws row by or Maroon-tailed Parakeets flash through the mid canopy.
-We take our box lunches birding on the Loreto road arriving for dinner at a charming riverside hotel near Archidona called Orchids Paradise.
+Today we continue looking for more foothill specialties such as Rufous-naped Greenlet, the recently described Foothill Elaenia, Yellow-breasted Antwren and Gray-mantled Wren (which often accompanies mixed species flocks high in the canopy) Streaked Xenops, Red-billed & Ecuadorian Tyrranulet, Lemon-browed Flycatcher and the rare White-fronted Tyrannulet.
+Sometimes a Black Hawk-Eagle soars high above the forest, loud flocks of Military Macaws row by or Maroon-tailed Parakeets flash through the mid-canopy.
+Just new to the list is the extremely rare Andean Laniisoma and Straw-backed Tanager, the latter is a 220km northern range extension.
+A number of "outlying ridge" species known from the far southeast Cordillera del Condor and Cutucú have been recently discovered in the area and more will appear...!

 Day 8.
-Orchids Paradise to San Isidro.
+Wildsumaco to Cabañas San Isidro.

-Right: Swordbill
+Swordbill

 Photo by Donald Rehn